munificent/craftinginterpreters/book/optimization.md

 That's pretty big.
 If we could cut that down, then the VM could pack more values into the same amount of memory.
 Most computers have plenty of RAM these days, so the direct memory savings aren't a huge deal.
 But a smaller representation means more Values fit in a cache line.
-That means fewer cache misses which affects *speed*.
+That means fewer cache misses, which affects *speed*.

-If Values need to be aligned to their largest payload size and a Lox number or Obj pointer needs a full 8 bytes, how can we get any smaller?
+If Values need to be aligned to their largest payload size, and a Lox number or Obj pointer needs a full 8 bytes, how can we get any smaller?
 In a dynamically typed language like Lox, each value needs to carry not just its payload, but enough additional information to determine the value's type at runtime.
 If a Lox